 Figures and tables should not be only seen as supporting information; they should be able to stand alone.
 A reader should be able to look at the image, read its title and legend and grasp the takeaway message without having to rely on the main text.
 Indeed, people often look at the graphical elements in an article before they decide whether to read the rest of the article.
 Therefore, it is important to make your legends tell a clear story on their own.

-In this post, we offer some key tips and reminders about how to write effective legends for journal submissions.
+In this post, we offer some key tips and reminders about how to write effective figure legends for journal submissions.
 For ease of reference, we’ve sorted the information into five categories: overall legend structure; title; materials and methods; results; and definitions.
-When you design your figures, you should consider each of these elements.
+As you design the visual images to accompany your research, you should consider each of these elements.

 17 Tips for Writing Effective Figure Titles and Legends